stephenbawks/aws-pulumi-http-lambda/README.md

 | `lambda_layer_arns`       | string | No       | (Optional) Comma seperate string of layers you want to attach                             |

+## Infrastructure Diagram

+Here is a diagram of what this template will be building.

 ## Getting Started